 Every day I see more and more women getting out there and making the most out of their life.
 They witness strange cultures, meet new people, and watch the day begin and end with fresh eyes.
 They are moments that will never be forgotten.

 I travel the world with Cameron, my partner now, though it wasn’t always that way.
 Like many young women, I started off traveling solo.
-First in Australia, then New Zealand, Iceland, and made my way around Europe before continuing on to Asia.
+First in Australia, then New Zealand, and Iceland, before I finally made my way around Europe before continuing on to Asia.

 Top Travel Tips for Women

 I always travel with my own conditioner wherever I am going.
-If I travel carry on only, I wait until I arrive at my destination to pick up a big bottle of conditioner of my choosing.
-When I leave that country I will store the conditioner in my checked luggage or I leave the conditioner hopefully for the next frazzle-haired girl.
-I would rather overpack conditioner than end up like a blue frizzy hair Nazi Fascist.
+If I travel carry-on only, I wait until I arrive at my destination to pick up a big bottle of the conditioner of my choosing.
+When I leave that country, I will store the conditioner in my checked luggage or I leave the conditioner hopefully for the next frazzle-haired girl.
+I would rather overpack conditioner than end up like a blue frizzy hair Nazi-Fascist.

 Pay More for Female Hostel Dorm Beds

-For the first two years of my travels, I stayed in a lot of hostels.
-But it only took a few sleepless nights in mixed dormitories with smelly men snoring up above I decided, no more mixed dorms.
-I then decided to not pick the cheapest dorm bed available on HostelWorld any and instead paid the $5 more for female dorms.
-Trust me it’s well worth it.
+For the first two years of my travels, I stayed in many hostels.
+But it only took a few sleepless nights in mixed dormitories with smelly men snoring up above, I decided, no more mixed dorms.
+I then decided to not pick the cheapest dorm bed available on HostelWorld and instead paid $5 more for female dorms.
+Trust me, it’s well worth it.
 No more loud snorers, no loud 4 am entries turning all the lights on, and no more wandering eyes.